 There is speculation and uncertainty on exactly how Aurea will integrate JiveX into their suite of software.
 But Forbes reports that Aurea CEO Scott Brighton is optimistic JiveX can achieve its full potential and capitalize on serving both employees and customer communities.
 That could be good news for JiveX enthusiasts who want an even better product than they’re already enjoying.
 Or JiveX may hit a roadblock with users who love it just the way it is, while adjusting to a new product they weren’t really looking for.

 While a gold standard in communities with a pedigreed track record and market reputation, Lithium can be complex and pricey to set up and maintain.
 It’s a powerful product with features that have been honed over the years, but the level of customization necessary to stand it up and maintain wasn’t right for us at this time (again, a team of engineers behind you would be helpful if using Lithium).

 At the time of our platform selection, Lithium was still largely web-centric vs. mobile-first in its approach, and the mobile experience, which was our major sticking point, was weaker here than in other platforms.

-Similar to Lithium, Salesforce Communities is a solid option with a pedigree in customer experience and worker productivity, and it has a whole suite of leading technologies built on the Salesforce platform.
-This means that there’s great potential and powerful integrations into existing technologies.
+Similar to Lithium, Salesforce Community Cloud is a robust option with a pedigree in customer experience and worker productivity.
+It has a whole suite of leading technologies built on the Salesforce platform with powerful integrations into existing technologies.
 If you’re a Salesforce shop, it’s worth checking out.

-However, the Communities product was still in its early days as we were picking out our platform.
-Similar to Lithium, it’s pretty complex (and expensive) to set up and customize.
-Salesforce Communities is a powerful platform for partner engagement and for anything that relies on Salesforce products – but for us, it was a bit too powerful.
+Salesforce Community is a powerful platform for partner engagement and for anything that relies on Salesforce products — but for us, it was a bit too powerful.

 My analysis of enterprise tools wouldn’t be complete if I didn’t caution against some downsides: